Calcifying odontogenic cyst

-Calcifying odotogenic cyst (COC) is a rare developmental lesion that comes from odontogenic epithelium.
+Calcifying odontogenic cyst (COC) is a rare developmental lesion that comes from odontogenic epithelium.
 It is also known as a calcifying cystic odontogenic tumor, which is a proliferation of odontogenic epithelium and scattered nest of ghost cells and calcifications that may form the lining of a cyst, or present as a solid mass.

 It can appear in any location in the oral cavity, but more commonly affects the anterior (front) mandible and maxilla.
 It is most common in individuals in their 20s to 30s, but can be seen at almost any age, regardless of gender.
 On dental radiographs, the calcifying odontogenic cyst appears as a unilocular (one circle) radiolucency (dark area).
 In one-third of cases, an impacted tooth is involved.
 Histologically, cells that are described as "ghost cells", enlarged eosinophilic epithelial cells without nuclei, are present within the epithelial lining and may undergo calcification.

 Signs and symptoms

 Most calcifying odontogenic cysts appear asymptomatic.
 They are normally presented as a painless, slow-growing mass on the mandible and/or the maxilla, mostly in the front of the mouth.
 Symptoms include swelling in the mouth, both inside the bone, in the tooth bearing areas, and outside the bone, in the gingiva.
 When a COC is located in the maxilla, individuals might complain of nasal stiffness, epistaxis, and headache.

 Impacted or displaced teeth are often found due to COC.
 The diameter of the cyst ranges from 2 to 4 cm and swelling pain may be present.
 Intrabony (between bone) expansions may produce hard bony expansion and may perforate cortical bones.
 It can also extend to soft tissue.